benwestondigital/climate-app/README.md

 VITE_WEATHER_API_KEY=YOUR_OPENWEATHER_API_KEY
 ```

 ### Seed the Database

 Finally, navigate to [http://localhost:3000/seed](http://localhost:3000/seed) and press the `Seed the Database Now` button.
 This should load the project data in to your MongoDB database.

 It may take a while to load this page - and then to populate your database.
 You can see the progress in your node console.

 ### Running the App

 Once the above steps are complete, the app can by run locally and viewed in your web browser with:

-`npm run dev -- --open`
+`npm run dev`

 ## Functionality